MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

     > [!NOTE]
     > Before you can successfully use Azure Blob Storage for attachments, some prerequisites are required:
     > * The version of the Dataverse Base portal package needs to be at least 9.3.2405.xx.
-If this requirement is not met, you’ll see a message "To access more controls for file upload, update the Dataverse Base portal package."
+If the requirement is not met, you’ll see a message "To access more controls for file upload, update the Dataverse Base portal package."
     > * The runtime version of your Power Pages website needs to be at least 9.6.5.1.

 1. If you use Azure Blob Storage, enter values for the **Azure storage account name** and the **Azure container name**.
 Learn more at [Enable Azure Storage](../configure/enable-azure-storage.md).